rgerraty/rl_flexibility/README.md

 ### ML and fully Bayesian hierarchical models
 Estimate the effect of striatal and whole-brain flexibility on reinforcement learning.
 See models.Rmd and models.pdf for more details.
+R

 ```.r
 library(reshape2)